Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Mental Wellness Land Camps for Urban First Nations Youth The Federation of Sovereign Indigenous Nations (FSIN) offers two land-based camps (one each in northern and southern Saskatchewan) targeted toward First Nations youth who live in urban centres.
 The youth attend a five-day camp and are reconnected to traditional Indigenous ways of knowing with mental health supports.
 Ministry of Health, Federation of Sovereign Indigenous Nations (FSIN)

-Opikinawasowin (OPIK) A traditional approach that can be used in dealing with child and family program issues and ensures that the voice of the child is at the centre of all planning.
-It is operated as a circle by a group of Elders who review the cases in detail and make recommendations to the court or Child and Family Programs.
+Opikinawasowin (opik) A traditional approach that can be used in dealing with child and family program issues and ensures that the voice of the child is at the centre of all planning.
+The opik is led by a group of Elders who review the cases in detail and make recommendations to the court or Child and Family Programs.
 Ministry of Social Services and Elders

 Saskatchewan Family Literacy Hub Program Family Literacy Hubs (FLHs) are designated service providers within a geographic region that work with libraries, schools, and community partners to provide family literacy programs, services, and supports for families.
 FLHs are offered an additional $5,000 to specifically engage with Indigenous community within their region to support family literacy.
 The Ministry of Education offers this additional funding support to one school division, two post-secondary institutions, five community-based organizations

-Saskatchewan Indigenous Subject Headings (SK ISH) Under the umbrella of the Multitype Library Board, the goal of the Saskatchewan Indigenous Subject Headings (SK ISH) project was to work with Indigenous Peoples and groups across Saskatchewan to update the terms used in libraries to describe places, group names, languages or cultural practices.
+Saskatchewan Indigenous Subject Headings (SK ISH) Under the umbrella of the Multitype Library Board, the goal of the Saskatchewan Indigenous Subject Headings (SK ISH) project was to work with Indigenous peoples and groups across Saskatchewan to update the terms used in libraries to describe places, group names, languages or cultural practices.
 These terms have been translated into subject headings for use by libraries across Saskatchewan.
-Results of the project.
+The initial results of this work are available for use by all Saskatchewan libraries and work continues towards further updates.
 The Ministry of Education, public, post-secondary, school and special libraries in the province

 Sawêyihtotân project The ministry works in partnership with the Saskatoon Tribal Council through the Sawêyihtotân project that provides outreach and follow-up support to vulnerable and homeless individuals, including youth, in Saskatoon.
 The program is an Indigenous – led initiative that uses case management approaches that are culturally relevant and safe, including access to spiritual guidance and cultural supports.
-Ministry of Social Services
+Saskatchewan Housing Corporation

 Solstice Speaker Series – Royal Saskatchewan Museum Built around the natural calendar, the Solstice Speaker Series is a four-part family-oriented series that provides an opportunity to reflect on the emotion and changes that happen each season.
 Topics are current, thought provoking, and designed to create active participation towards truth and reconciliation.
 Ministry of Parks, Culture and Sport